As the nights draw in earlier and the temperature starts to quickly drop, it’s a sure sign that winter is well and truly upon us.

 Just because it’s cold outside and your garden is looking a little barren, it doesn’t mean that you can’t still enjoy the scents and colors of beautiful plants.

 At this time of year; scattering long-lasting pots of poinsettia, hyacinth, cyclamen or even amaryllis around the house will inject an instant burst of life into any room and help to keep the gloomy weather at bay.

 Sitting in front of a roaring open fire when it’s raining and windy outside is a lovely thing to do.
 However, for those who live in more contemporary built or smaller homes changing the way you light a room can make all the difference.

 Fairy lights do not have to be reserved just for a Christmas tree, so use them instead to light up a bookcase or a door frame for a gorgeous warm glow.
 Turn off your central lights and replace them with strategically placed candles and tea lights for a cosy and welcoming atmosphere instead.

 We all know that weather reports don’t always get things right, so to avoid having to brave the worst of the weather stock up on essential long life foods now.
 Replenish your freezer with hearty staples and comfort food that you love for those days that you just simply can’t venture outside of your front door.

-Make the most of being stuck indoors by a freak snow storm with a festive hamper full of gourmet delights that will go down a treat in a warm and cosy winter-proof home.
+Make the most of being stuck indoors by a freak snowstorm with a festive hamper full of gourmet delights that will go down a treat in a warm and cozy winter-proof home.